 Whether you want activities for when the kids get bored, need some hands on learning for summer school or just want to keep their minds sharp, this list of Summer STEM ideas for middle school is perfect!

 Summer is almost here.
 I can almost hear the children running home so excited for summer break.
-That is until a mere two weeks later and boredom has set in.
-To get a head start on summer boredom, I scoured the internet looking for simple, no prep Summer STEM activities to do when boredom sets in.
+That is, until a mere two weeks later and boredom has set in.
+To get a head start on summer boredom, I scoured the internet looking for simple, no prep Summer STEM activities for middle school students.
 And I’m sharing my list with you!
 Not just that, but I am also giving you a quick run down of what the activity involves and some ideas on how to change the activity when you don’t have a classroom.
 I am actually looking forward to when they announce their boredom this summer so I can try these sneaky summer learning ideas!

 *Please note: this post contains affiliate links which help support this site.
 Read our full disclosure here.*

 *This is a guest post from Danielle of Blessedly Busy

 Summer STEM Activities to Keep Them Learning